W427697/Discord-/docs/faq.md

 ## Why aren't my MDX stories working in Storybook?

-MDX 2 introduced some changes to how the code is rendered.
-For example, if you have the following code block:
+MDX can be picky about how your code is formatted with line breaks.
+This is especially true with code blocks.
+For example, this will break:

 ```
 <style>{`